-Windows Audio Device Graph Isolation is the executable that helps you get a better sound quality.
+Windows Audio Device Graph Isolation or Audiodg.exe is the executable that helps you get better sound quality.
 Apart from sound enhancement, you get different audio effects because of this executable file.
-By default, Windows OS has this audio engine file, located in the C:\Windows\System32 folder.
+By default, Windows OS has this audio engine file located in the C:\Windows\System32 folder.

 Audiodg.exe file may use high CPU or memory if your system is infected with malware or if the concerned audio driver has become corrupted or damaged.

 Here are some things you could try to fix Audiodg.exe or Windows Audio Device Graph Isolation high CPU usage in Windows 11/10:

 To learn more about these steps, continue reading.